pfloos/WEB_LOOS/content/_index.md

 # Welcome to the group webpage

 The aim of our research group is to tackle fundamental problems in Chemistry and Physics using Mathematical techniques with a specific emphasis on excited states in molecular systems.
-The group's interest lies at the interface between Physics and Chemistry, and mainly focus on developing highly-accurate electronic structure methods as well as simple approximations that are accurate enough to have chemical and physical usefulness.
+The group's interest lies at the interface between Physics and Chemistry, and mainly focuses on developing highly-accurate electronic structure methods as well as simple approximations that are accurate enough to have chemical and physical usefulness.
 I am actively collaborating with my colleagues and nonetheless friends [Michel Caffarel](http://qmcchem.ups-tlse.fr/index.php?title=Michel_Caffarel) and [Anthony Scemama](http://scemama.github.io).

 **If you would like to discuss joining the group or working on a project, please email [me](mailto:loos@irsamc.ups-tlse.fr).**